 Makes 1 cup:

-Place the frozen berries with the honey and vanilla extract into a small pot over medium heat.
+Place the frozen berries with the maple syrup and vanilla extract into a small pot over medium heat.
 Stir and heat for about 10 minutes until the berries start to slowly fall apart.

 After 10 minutes, add the chia seeds, keep stirring and cook for another 10 minutes.
 The mixture should thicken slightly.